 Leave the instrument links and channels open until the program is finished to avoid unnecessary program delays and exhausting the devices' resources.
 Error testing should be built into the program to verify that the called function worked as planned.
-Test your commands with ICS's VXI-11 keyboard program (See Section 3.9 for VXI11\kybd directions).
+Test your commands with ICS's VXI-11 keyboard program before adding them to your program.
+(See Section 3.9 for VXI11\kybd directions).
 ICS also provides a Error Log Utility to read back soft errors from the 8099 during program debugging.
 See Section 3.10 for more information about the ErrorLog Utility.